mshmelev/RPi.I2C.Net/README.md

 ```bash
 $ modprobe i2c-dev
 ```
 Or if you want to load the module automatically on boot add `i2c-dev` to `/etc/modules/`.
-If you're on Arch Linux add this line to a new file `/etc/modules-load.d/i2c.conf`.
+If you're on Arch Linux create file `/etc/modules-load.d/i2c.conf` and add `i2c-dev` to the file.

 ## Library Usage
 1. The RPi.I2C.Net library requires a native-C library [libnativei2c.so](https://github.com/mshmelev/RPi.I2C.Net/blob/master/Lib/LibNativeI2C/libnativei2c.so), which is a part of this project.